Board Chair and President, Charles Schwab Foundation, Senior Vice President, Charles Schwab & Co., Inc. and Board Chair, Schwab Charitable

 Schwab-Pomerantz serves as director and board chair of Schwab Charitable, one of the country’s largest donor-advised funds.
-She also serves on the national board of governors of Boys & Girls Clubs of America and has chaired the board of trustees for the Pacific region.
+She is chair-elect and a member of the national board of governors of Boys & Girls Clubs of America and has chaired the board of trustees for the Pacific region.

-Schwab-Pomerantz earned a Bachelor of Arts from the University of California, Berkeley, and an MBA from George Washington University.
+Schwab-Pomerantz earned a BA from the University of California, Berkeley, and an MBA from George Washington University.
 She holds FINRA Series 7, 23, 63 and 8 securities registrations, and is a CERTIFIED FINANCIAL PLANNER™ certificant.
 She lives with her husband, author Gary M. Pomerantz, in the San Francisco Bay Area.
 Together they have three grown children.